Wodan58/Roy/README.md

 that they are identical.

-Adding a builtin, e.g. SELECT requires modification of the program in 3 separate locations: builtin.c, builtin.h, and node.c
+Adding a builtin, e.g. SELECT requires modification of the program in 3 separate locations: builtin.c, builtin.h, and symbol.c

-Some builtins are not supported: nothing, sametype, and select.
+Some builtins from 42minjoy are not supported: getch, nothing, sametype, and select.

-After redoing dup, swap, pop, cons, and uncons with LET expressions, only 5 builtins are used in the tutorial: -, <, i, get, and put.

-Down the Turing tarpit ?
+It is possible to reduce the number of builtins further, but that path leads down into the Turing tarpit.
 See [Underload](https://esolangs.org/wiki/Underload).